getnettadele/GitMasteryChallenge/README.md

-this is the first commit by collaborator abel this is the second commit by collaborator abel this is the 1st commit after the collaborator's commit
+this is the first commit by collaborator abel this is the second commit by collaborator abel this is the 1st commit after the collaborator's commit this is the 2nd commit after the collaborator's commit